jostosh/py-gen-ml/README.md

 - 🔬 Streamline experiment running and hyperparameter tuning
 - 🛡️ Reduce the impact of configuration changes on your workflow
 - 💻 Leverage type safety and IDE support in your ML workflows

+## 📚 Where to go from here

+- [Quickstart](https://jostosh.github.io/py-gen-ml/quickstart/): A quick intro to the most important concepts.
+- [Command Line Interface](https://jostosh.github.io/py-gen-ml/guides/cli_argument_parsing/): How to use the generated CLI parser.
+- [Parameter Sweeps](https://jostosh.github.io/py-gen-ml/guides/sweep/): How to run parameter sweeps.
+- [Generated factories](https://jostosh.github.io/py-gen-ml/guides/builders/): How to generate factories to instantiate your classes.
+- [Cifar 10 example project](https://jostosh.github.io/py-gen-ml/example_projects/cifar10/): A more elaborate example of a machine learning project using `py-gen-ml`.